umbraco/Umbraco.UIBuilder.Issues/README.md

 # [Konstrukt](https://getkonstrukt.net)

-Konstrukt is the dynamic back office UI builder Umbraco v9+.
+Konstrukt is the back office UI builder Umbraco v9+.

 ## About This Repository